-HP today announced Reverb (formerly codenamed ‘Copper’), the successor to the company’s first Windows VR headset.
-Reverb’s high res displays raise the bar on pixel density among consumer VR headsets.
-Sporting a design that’s a significant departure from its first Windows VR headset, HP says that Reverb will launch in late April starting at $600.
+HP today announced Reverb (formerly codenamed ‘Copper’) in March, the successor to the company’s first Windows VR headset.
+Reverb’s high-res displays raise the bar on pixel density among consumer VR headsets.
+Sporting a design that’s a significant departure from its first Windows VR headset, HP says that Reverb will launch on May 6th starting at $600.

 Compared to HP’s first Windows VR headset, which has a 1,440 × 1,440 LCD display for each eye, Reverb bumps the displays up to 2,160 × 2,160, which is 2.25 times the total number of pixels.
 With the same 90Hz refresh rate and a similar field of view, the increase in resolution translates directly to greater pixel density, bringing a huge boost to sharpness and text legibility.